 You start by coming up with your GRP: how much of the total population your campaign can expect to reach.
 For more information on calculating GRP, you can check out our glossary entry here. [link to GRP glossary entry]

-Once you have your GRP value, you bring in a crucial component: what percentage of your campaign’s total audience is made up of your targeted individuals.
+Once you have your GRP value, you bring in a crucial component: what percentage of your campaign’s total audience is made up of your targeted individuals?
 That’s the number that you then use to find your TRP.

 Let’s say you’re running an ad alongside a TV show, and you want to reach millennials (18-34).
 The ad will run 5 times.
 When it comes to your audience, there might be 25 million households who typically tune into that TV show, out of the 118.4 million TV-watching households in the US.

 As our GRP glossary example tells you, that gives you a GRP of 105.5.
-However, that GRP encompasses all of that TV show’s typical audience — not just millennials.
+However, GRP encompasses all of that TV show’s typical audience — not just millennials.

 To zero in on your particular audience targets, you need further data.
 Nielsen or your own market studies might tell you that, of that show’s 25 million household viewers, 10% are millennials.
-You multiply that ratio to your GRP:
+You multiply that ratio by your GRP:

 105.5 x 0.10 = 10.55

 Your campaign’s TRP is 10.55.
-You can repeat the process using data for other TV shows, giving you a solid number to use for comparisons if or when you have to choose which show to use for your campaign.
+You can repeat the process using data from other TV shows, giving you a solid number to use for comparisons if or when you have to choose which show to use for your campaign.